 One of our investors once asked which bike he should get for his wife.
 I said, your wife is one of the greatest athletes of all time.
 You should get Serena a Specialized.

-If budget is no obstacle and you’re looking to transition from a legbike to an electric bike, the bike snobs will be happiest with a bike like a Specialized.
+If budget is no obstacle and you’re looking to transition from a traditional bike to an electric bike, the bike snobs will be happiest with a bike like a Specialized.
 You can spend up to $16k.

 They also have lower priced models aimed at a wider audience.
-I have one on the way I hope to write about.
+I bought a Vado and it gets heavy use from the Culdesac team.

 But this section is here mostly to say these aren’t what ebikes are about.
 Ebikes that are used for commuting and cargo are going to change the world, so the rest of the list focuses on those.

 Price: Sold out on Specialized’s website on 11/24/21, but you can go there to check local dealers.
 List is $5000 for Turbo Vado 5.0 Step-Through.

 The government doesn’t subsidize bikes nearly as much as it subsidizes cars, but there are still some subsidies nonetheless.
 The infrastructure bill had a provision to subsidize ebikes nationwide.
 The IRA tragically didn’t include any ebike subsidy even though it subsidized electric cars to the tune of $7,500/ea.
-So I’m monitoring if that passes or gets included in future legislation.
+So I’m monitoring if there is something included in future legislation.
 Here is a tracker for ebike incentives

 The Loud Bicycle horn gives bikes a horn as loud as a car horn.

 Especially if you live in a state with goathead thorns like Arizona, get tire slime or a similar product/solution.

 Bike theft is a reality, but there are ways to combat it.
 No lock can defeat an angle grinder.
-But you can prioritize retailers that have convenient and secure bike parking (and if you’re in Tempe, you can get a 10% discount from this set of retailers for arriving by bike).
+But you can prioritize retailers that have convenient and secure bike parking.

 You can check with your home/renters insurance for if ebikes are covered.
 Kudos to Lemonade for making strides recently.
 A tailor made option for cyclists is Velosurance.